mercedesb/dev-together/docs/_posts/2018-12-11-madison-dec-event-recap.md

 ---
 layout: post
 title:  "Madison Dec Code Review & Pairing - Thank you Hardin Design and Development"
-description: "Our Madison chapter had their 2nd event at Hardin Design and Development.
-We were right by Lake Mendota and also had a view of the gorgeous State Capitol building."
+description: "Our Madison chapter's sponsor for their 2nd event was Hardin Design and Development.
+This post recaps what our pairs worked on and the impact Dev Together is already making on mentees."
 permalink:  "/blog/dec-thank-you-hardin-design-and-development"
 date:   2018-12-15 12:00:00 -0500
 categories: event recap
 ---

-Our Madison chapter had their 2nd event at Hardin Design and Development.
-We were right by Lake Mendota and also had a view of the gorgeous State Capitol building.

-We love our sponsors for giving us the space we need for our event -- thank you, Hardin Design and Development!
-They make web, mobile, or IoT projects for organizations in the insurance, real estate, education and healthcare industries.
+Our Madison chapter's sponsor for their 2nd event was [Hardin Design and Development](http://hardindd.com), who makes web, mobile, or IoT projects for organizations in the insurance, real estate, education and healthcare industries.
+We're very appreciative of HardinDD for providing us the space we needed and food -- thank you!

 As people arrived, early arrivers hung out on the comfy couches in the building's main lobby area.
-Then we started our event, ate delicious pizza from Glass Nickel (courtesy of Hardin DD) and paired up!
+Then we started our event, ate delicious pizza from Glass Nickel (courtesy of Hardin DD) and paired up on various topics like Angular, React, class design/structure, sorting algorithms and consuming an API for a real-time messaging system.

 We had a little bit of a hitch shortly after the event ended, when a few people couldn't get out of the parking lot. 😅